gb452/exa-data-eng-assessment/README.md

 To get right in and run the pipeline, run `docker compose up --build` from the main directory of this repo.

 Once everything is built, you can send files to be processed by placing them into the `pipeline/files` directory.
+You may need to use `sudo` to copy them if the docker container created the directories for you.
 Don't put them inside the `failed` or `finished` subdirectories, as this is where files that have been processed are placed.

 The pipeline will automatically ingest new files from this directory, and move them to one of those subfolders once finished.